Our Legal Services

 General Legal Services In Murwillumbah & Cabarita Beach

-At Hynes & McCormack we stand by our clients each step of the way from providing practical advice to support throughout court appearances.
-We'll demystify the often-complex world of legal jargon, putting it into plain English.
+At Hynes & McCormack, we stand by our clients each step of the way, from providing practical advice to support throughout court appearances.
+We aim to clarify the often-complex world of legal jargon by communicating in plain English.

 Our Tweed Coast solicitor, Peter McCormack, will assess your legal concerns and offer direction or representation where required.
-In highly complex cases, we may refer you to one of our trusted lawyer specialists with in-depth experience where your particular needs lie.
-We pride ourselves on offering a warm and welcoming environment, where you will feel comfortable to openly discuss your legal requirements.
+In highly complex cases, we may refer you to a nearby lawyer who could be better suited to your needs.

 For further information or to discuss your legal concerns, please contact us today.
 We have offices in Murwillumbah and Cabarita Beach.